 As the semester draws to a close, we would like to express our sincere appreciation for your commitment to RISE and the work that members at large in the York Community undertake to create an inclusive and supportive environment for all.
 Our best wishes for a Wonderful Holiday Season.

 RISE was established in 2016 to enhance the university community’s ability to bring issues of race and racism to the forefront of conversations on York campuses.
 RISE reports to the President's Advisory Committee on Human Rights (PACHR), and is supported by the Centre for Human Rights, Equity, and Inclusion.

-The RISE working group aims to foster an inclusive environment with the purpose of working towards the elimination of racism at York University.
-Recognizing the intersection of race with other personal identities which fall under the protected grounds of the Ontario Human Rights Code including age, ancestry, citizenship, creed (religion), colour, disability, ethnic origin, family status, gender identity, gender expression, marital status, sex (including pregnancy) place of origin, record of offences, receipt of public assistance and sexual orientation, the working group aims to create mechanisms for support and proactive institutional practices to remove barriers and increase access and agency for York’s racialized members.
+The RISE Committee aims to foster an inclusive environment with the purpose of working towards the elimination of racism at York University.
+Recognizing the intersection of race with other personal identities which fall under the protected grounds of the Ontario Human Rights Code including age, ancestry, citizenship, creed (religion), colour, disability, ethnic origin, family status, gender identity (gender expression), marital status, sex (including pregnancy), place of origin, record of offences, receipt of public assistance, and sexual orientation, the Committee aims to create mechanisms for support and proactive institutional practices to remove barriers and increase access and agency for York’s racialized members.